algebananazzzzz/planear/docs/RELEASING.md

 #### 7. Merge to Main

 Once approved, merge the PR:
-- GitHub Actions detects VERSION change
+- GitHub Actions detects VERSION change on main
+- Automatically parses commits since last tag
+- Generates changelog from conventional commits
-- Automatically creates tag `v1.1.0`
+- Creates tag `v1.1.0`
-- Automatically creates GitHub release
+- Creates GitHub release with auto-generated changelog
 - Release is now live! 🎉

 ## Workflow Triggers

 The release workflow triggers on:
 - **Push to main branch**
-- **AND changes to VERSION or CHANGELOG.md**

-So if you only commit code changes without updating VERSION/CHANGELOG, no release is created (which is correct for pre-release work).
+And automatically:
+1. Reads the VERSION file
+2. Checks if that version tag already exists
+3. If not, generates changelog from commits since last tag
+4. Creates release

+This means every push to main is checked, but only new VERSION changes trigger releases.

 ## Checking Release Status